-The team consists of four officers whose highest priority is traffic safety.
-The unit patrols on motorcycles for maneuvering through congested traffic.
+The team consists of two officers whose highest priority is traffic safety.
+The team patrols on motorcycles for maneuvering through congested traffic.
 School zones, locations of frequent traffic accidents and traffic related issues reported by citizens are given top attention.

 MAIT stands for the MAJOR ACCIDENT INVESTIGATION TEAM.
 This Team is responsible for the investigation of major traffic accidents.
 Its members are specially trained in accident investigation and assisting in the prosecution of vehicle assault and homicide.